 My meetings with cult leaders have often been adversarial.
-For example court ordered mediation with Keith Raniere the leader of NXIVM who sued me, or seeing a cult leader in court when I testified against him or her.
+For example court ordered mediation with Keith Raniere the former leader of NXIVM who sued me, or seeing a cult leader in court when I testified against him or her.
 In some of these situations I could see that the leader is charismatic and/or appealing in some way.
 But more often the circumstances surrounding the meeting made the leader rather hostile and dark.
 Cult leaders like people who say “yes” and are compliant.
 They can be charming when you agree with them and follow their instructions.
 But when you say “no” or do something to oppose them, their charm often wears thin.

 Given that everyone has access to information via the internet, why are cults still on the rise?